tiny8877/okta.github.io/_source/_posts/2019-04-26-tutorial-build-universal-apps-with-nuxt.md

 </style>
 ```

 One of the difficulties of handling components originally built for SPAs in a universal application is managing how to detect and behave when the user's browser isn't present.
 Nuxt exposes `process.client`, `process.server` and `process.static` globally to determine the context the renderer is running in.
-In `userAgent.vue` you’re using the `process.client` conditional to ensure that the navigator is never referenced during the server side render.
+In `userAgent.vue` you're using the `process.client` conditional to ensure that the navigator is never referenced during the server side render.
 If you were to remove this conditional logic, you would get an error during build like this:

 {% img blog/build-universal-apps-with-nuxt/image5.png alt:"reference error" width:"800" %}{: .center-image }